philipphager/sigir-cmip/README.md

 # An Offline Metric for the Debiasedness of Click Models
 Source code for the paper `An Offline Metric for the Debiasedness of Click Models` currently under review at SIGIR 2023

+## Hyperparameters and configuration
+You can find a list of model parameters and training configurations under `config/`.

 ## Setup

 ### 1. Virtual environment with Conda